Proposed street works permit scheme

 - Darlington permit scheme [pdf document]

-- Darlington Permit Scheme with consultation track changes [pdf document]
+- Darlington Permit Scheme with consultation track changes [word document]

 - Consultation response document [pdf document]